Steinshark/site/content/_index.md

 title: "Welcome"
 ---

-# Welcome to my project blog!
+# Check out my projects!

 This is where I document my work on LLMs, AI, and coding projects.

+I hope you enjoy!